Lalitaraja Chandler

 Research interests

 My research interests focus around improvisation, contact improvisation and choreography and the links with committed spiritual practice.
 I am interested in Heidegger's ideas about calculative vs meditative thinking particularly his concepts of Gelasenheit and Aletheia (releasement and revealing respectively) with respect to this.
 I'm currently looking at these links as a phenomenology of experience.
+More recently I've been taking a deeper dive into somatic practice, especially the work of Moshe Feldenkrais which is ongoing.

 Professional affiliations